pmeth/rbi/README.md

 ------------------------

 - get help from other interested parties
-- centralize the loading of the rom
 - allow for choosing different roms from the front-end
 - allow for uploading roms from the front-end
+- allow for trading of players
 - more secure registering and logging in
 - allow storing rom data in a MySQL database
 - expand the player list page to show more attributes and have more filters and sorting (like v1 does)